Robert K. Carnegie, B.Sc., M.Sc., Ph.D.

 Bruce Cockburn, O.C., D.Litt.

-Bruce Cockburn will be awarded the degree of Doctor of Music, honoris causa, at the 2:00 p.m. ceremony on Thursday, June 12, “in recognition of an outstanding career in music along with a commitment to voicing environmental, First Nations and social causes.”
+Bruce Cockburn was awarded the degree of Doctor of Music, honoris causa, at the 2:00 p.m. ceremony on Thursday, June 12, “in recognition of an outstanding career in music along with a commitment to voicing environmental, First Nations and social causes.”

 Ottawa native Bruce Cockburn is a Canadian singing and songwriting icon whose work has become synonymous with giving voice to human rights issues and environmental causes.